 Ed Chlor-Tan Side Effects

-Note: This page contains information about the side effects of chlorpheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Ed Chlor-Tan.
+Note: This document contains side effect information about chlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Ed Chlor-Tan.

 For the Consumer